 G. A pro-rated amount of the fee, based on a percentage of the season remaining, will be returned to students, who because of injury sustained in the program, will be out for the remainder of the season.

-H. The fee will be paid when registration forms are turned in at each high school.
+H. The fee will be paid when registration is completed online.
 Checks should be made payable to Conard or Hall Athletics.

 Note: Registration fees are used to fund all uniforms and equipment costs.
 They are also used to help pay for the officials for all sports.